leleony/leleony/README.md

 ## 🤖Boop-Beep🤖

-Its-a-me, Leony!

-- GProd that I'm interested at                  : Google Cloud
+Its-a-me

-- Common developer stuff that I'm interested at : Website front-end development, UI/UX, data science
+Common developer stuff that I'm interested at : Website front-end development, UI/UX, data science
-- Please stalk me on: https://www.linkedin.com/in/le-leony/

 ### Languages I'm trying to be good at:
 - ⭕ Python